Blue Ridge Mountains From Asheville

 Linville Falls Trail 2 – Plunge Basin Trail

-This trail is 1.8 miles (out-and-back trail) and when compared to Erwin’s Trail, it is the more challenging hike.
+This trail is 1.8 miles (out-and-back trail) in length and well worth it!

 Stop 3: Experience The Beauty of Beacon Heights Overlook

-Take a seat on the rock outcrop and enjoy the views of Grandmother Mountain and Table Rock Mountain!
+Take a seat on the rocky outcrop and enjoy the views of Grandmother Mountain and Table Rock Mountain in the distance!

-TIP: Plan to pack a lunch for day 2 and have it from the outcrop of Beacon Heights!
-The giant flat rock is a perfect place to eat your lunch and take in the amazing views of the Blue Ridge Mountains.
+PRO TIP: Pack a lunch for this day and enjoy your meal from the outcrop of Beacon Heights!
+The giant flat rock is a perfect place to eat lunch and take in the amazing views!

-The viaduct was the last section of the Parkway to be completed in 1987 and to this day remains one of the highlights of the area.
+The viaduct was the last section of the Parkway to be completed in 1987 and remains one of the area’s highlights to this day.

-1. As you’re driving, roll down the window, look behind you and snap away!
+- As you’re driving, roll down the window, look behind you, and snap away!

-3. Hike the Tanawha Trail to an overlook that offers the best spot to photograph Linn Cove Viaduct
+- Tanawha Trail: Hike the Tanawha Trail to an overlook that offers the best spot to photograph the Linn Cove Viaduct

 Stop 5: Hike To Rough Ridge Lookout